johnathanachen/DS-1.1-Data-Analysis/Final Project/ReadMe.md

 http://insideairbnb.com/get-the-data.html (Austin)

 ## Questions
-- How is Airbnb really being used in and affecting your neighborhoods?
-- Can a vibe be described with each Austin neighborhood using listing descriptions?

 - What are the busiest times of the year to visit Austin?
 By how much do prices spike?
 - Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Austin?
 - How does the income from Airbnb compare to a long-term lease?